Hike at a Glance

-Hike Overview
+Hike overview

 The Mount Coochin Peaks Traverse offers a challenging yet rewarding 2.5-kilometer loop hike within the Glass House Mountains National Park, Queensland.
 This grade 4 circuit takes approximately 2 hours to complete and is perfect for experienced hikers seeking a good scramble and breathtaking views.

-Traverse both the eastern and western peaks of Mount Coochin, offering panoramic vistas of the surrounding Glass House Mountains.
+Traverse both the eastern and western peaks of Mount Coochin, offering panoramic views of the surrounding Glass House Mountains.
 Prepare for a challenging climb to the eastern peak followed by a descent through a saddle with steep sides.
 The route then requires some scrambling to reach the western peak.

 After parking at the designated Mount Coochin Carpark on Old Gympie Road, locate the trailhead marked by a "Mount Coochin National Park" sign near the gate.
 Follow the track for 50 meters beyond the initial junction, the return track which you'll use later.
 Keep to the left turn to begin your ascent towards the eastern summit.